 Enhance Your Spinal Assessment With The MATFeb 16, 2018

 Our spine is made up of 3 sections (Cervical, Thoracic and Lumbar vertebrae) with the sacrum and coccyx forming part of the tailbone.
-Each area is individualised in the way it moves, for example, the Lumbars prefer to flex and Extend, whereas the Thoracics prefer to rotate.
+Each area is individualized in the way it moves, for example, the Lumbar Vertebrae are biased to perform flexion and extension movements, whereas the Thoracic Vertebrae's orientation allows for more rotation.

 Each segment throughout all 3 areas rotates/flexes/extends and laterally flexes a few degrees, but as a total, there is a great deal of range of motion available through the spine.
-Along with these movements occurring at the spine, we also have rotational movements below and above the spine that directly affect the range of motion available, an example of this is the hips.
+Along with these movements occurring at the spine, we also have movements below and above the spine that directly affect the range of motion available, an example of this is the hips, knee and ankle joint in many upright tasks will have to work alongside spinal movements to coordinate the overall action.

-Spinal assessment is important in a clinical setting because having restrictions through our trunk or extremities means that another region above or below may take up the slack which in some cases isn’t beneficial.
+Spinal assessment is important in a clinical setting because having restrictions through our trunk or extremities means that another region above or below may take up the slack which in some cases isn’t beneficial, potentially leading to sudden or repetitive stress.
 Spinal assessment is done in a weight-bearing position (standing) so that we can see how which section of the body moves/doesn’t move when it should.

 Stay connected with the latest MAT news and updates!